eric-eldard/Recursive-usages-Java/README.md

 ![Install From Disk](img/install-from-disk.png)
 1. Navigate to Settings > Plugins
 2. Choose "Install Plugin from Disk..."
-3. Select `Recursive-usages-Java/build/distributions/Recursive-usages-Java-2.0.zip`
+3. Select `Recursive-usages-Java/build/distributions/Recursive-usages-Java-2.1.zip`
 4. Restart IntelliJ and wait for indexing to complete

 ### To Use
 ![Plugin in Action](img/plugin-in-action.png)
-1. Select a method
+1. Select a method in the editor
-2. Click the method button
+2. Click the Build Tree button
 3. ...
 4. PROFIT!

+* Back and Forward buttons allow you to scroll through the history of trees you've built
+* Once the first tree is built, methods can be selected from either the editor or the tree results
+    * Building from a method in the editor always resets the history

 ### Support
 * Standard instance method usages